 Anju Goel, MD, MPH, is a board-certified physician who specializes in public health, communicable disease, diabetes, and health policy.

 A vaccine is a major component of preventing COVID-19.
 In an unprecedented effort to curb the pandemic, scientists from around the world have come together to condense a 10-year research and development timeline into roughly 10 months.
 There are over 200 vaccines in development, and dozens are in clinical trials.
-In the United States, two vaccines have received emergency use authorization from the Food and Drug Administration (FDA).
+In the United States, three vaccines have received emergency use authorization from the Food and Drug Administration (FDA).

 To move at such a rapid pace, researchers explored new vaccine platforms, like mRNA.
 Manufacturers produced batches of vaccines without waiting for final clinical trial results in order to have them immediately ready if proven safe and effective.
 In spite of the speed, safeguards like data and safety monitoring boards remained in place throughout the process.
 A vaccine is only FDA-authorized once it is proven to be safe.

 The best place to start is your county’s health department website.
 Vaccines are being distributed locally, and eligibility to sign up may vary.
 Some counties have vaccine registration portals available, while others are only providing information and phone numbers at this time.
 Many states are encouraging residents to go to their local county health departments for specific information about making an appointment.
+You can also search for pharmacies and providers that offer vaccination on Vaccinefinder.org.

 While the vaccines were not tested on pregnant women or those who were breastfeeding, federal health officials are allowing pregnant women to receive the vaccine if they choose.
 Pregnancy is considered a risk factor for severe COVID-19 illness by the CDC.
 The American College of Obstetricians and Gynecologists (ACOG) recommends that pregnant and breastfeeding individuals who fall into COVID-19 vaccine priority groups should be able to receive the shot.
 Federal officials are leaving this decision up to the individual, and recommend you seek advice from your healthcare provider.